coolsamson7/aspyx/docs/index/environment.md

     def __init__(self):
         pass
 ```
-⚠️ **Attention:** Please make sure, that the class defines a local constructor, as this is _required_ to determine injected instances.
+If the class defines a constructor, all parameters - which are expected to be registered as well - will be injected automatically.
-All referenced types will be injected by the environment.

-Only eligible types are allowed, of course!

 The decorator accepts the keyword arguments